malfattti/garden/Nation-state, transnationalism, and language.md

 				- emphasis on purity and ownership
 		- it also means there will always be localized constraints that they need to negotiate
 		- any discussion about power needs to be qualified
 		- assylum seekers have been deterritorialized, but their narratives and language practices in the host societies are attemtps at reterritorializing
+		- migrants' use of language is judged against the hegemonic positioning of the loc